pyne/pyne/docs/devsguide/new_dev_guide.rst

 ---------------------
 Making a Pull Request
 ---------------------
-The pull request (PR) should contain a description of the the pull request, any labels (such as bug, docs, test), projects (such as Transition to PyMOAB), and a reference to the issue that led to the PR, which you can do by inserting '#issue_number' to the description.
+The pull request (PR) should contain a description of the the changes, appropriate labels (such as bug, docs, test), projects (such as Transition to PyMOAB), and a reference to the issue that led to the PR, which you can do by inserting '#issue_number' to the description.

-The more specific your description, the better you employ the labels, and project selections the easier it will be for other contributors to review your work.
+A specific description, accurate labels, and appropriate project selections will help other contributors to discover and review your work more easily.
-Adding a reference to the issue the pull request will allow people to see the issue inspired it, and any conversation about the issue.
-Before you make the pull request (PR), make sure that you include a news file named after the purpose of your PR following the template located in the news folder.
+Adding a reference to the issue the pull request will allow people to see the issue inspired it alongside any conversation about the issue.
+Before you make the pull request (PR), make sure that you include a news file named after the purpose of your PR following the template located in the `news` directory.

 ---------------------------------
 Adding and Updating Documentation